dainst/idai-field/README.md

 ```
 ulimit -n 10000
-gulp clean
-gulp (this starts the app but we only use it because the watch task is triggered with it)
+npm run app (this starts the app but we only use it because the watch task is triggered with it)
 ```

 #### 2: